 1. Wylie’s Baths, South Coogee

-You may be familiar with the popular pool that flanks the Surf Life Saving Club on the South Side of Coogee beach.
-You might also be familiar with the McIver baths – a women’s-only ocean refuge hidden in the cove a little further up.
-But Wylie’s baths, fly a little more under the radar.
+You may be familiar with the popular pool that flanks the Surf Life Saving Club on the South side of Coogee Beach.
+You might also be familiar with the McIver’s Ladies Baths – a women’s-only ocean refuge hidden in the cove a little further up.

-Most people who come to this hidden harbor oasis are locals, many of whose houses back onto the sand.
-It’s also a popular dog beach for the area, so don’t be surprised if you see one paddling next to you while you swim.
+Most people who come to this hidden harbor oasis, hands down one of the best swimming spots in Sydney, are locals, many of whom have houses backing onto the sand.
+It’s also a popular dog beach for the area, so don’t be surprised if you see one paddling next to you while you’re taking a dip.

 While a little harder to get to than many of its listicle counterparts, Great Mackerel Beach more than rewards those who make the journey.

 Go kayaking on Mackerel Beach, Pittwater.
 (Image: Andrew Gregory; Destination NSW)